pingcap/docs/tidb-cloud/terraform/cluster-resource.md

 > **Note:**
 >
 > Before you begin, make sure that you have set a Project CIDR in the TiDB Cloud console.
+For more information, see [Set a Project CIDR](/tidb-cloud/set-up-vpc-peering-connections.md#prerequisite-set-a-project-cidr).

 Then, you can create a Dedicated Tier cluster with the projectId and the spec info using cluster resource.